NewsCube/NewsCube/README.md

 The sides of a NewsCube can be used to hold original or aggregated content in the form of text, images, sounds, vision or documents.

 ### Usage
-Use the code to create an interactive 3D cube that ...
+Use the code to create a virtual cube, make it rotaate and add content to it.

 ### Contribute
 We welcome contributions to this source code.
 If you do contribute, then please ...